 In calculating the value of the biological assets and cannabis inventory, management is required to make a number of estimates, including estimating the stage of growth of the cannabis up to the point of harvest, harvesting costs, selling costs, average or expected selling prices, expected yields for the cannabis plants, and oil conversion factors.
+In the determination of selling prices for biological assets, management makes estimates with respect to the allocation of margin earned at the various stages throughout the value chain including cultivation, post-harvest processing and extraction, manufacturing and formulation, and distribution and sales to customers.
 In calculating final inventory values, management compares the inventory cost to estimated net realizable value.